Come and see the truth about God's character

 The night before His death, Jesus prayed to His Father saying:

-“I have glorified Thee on the earth: I have finished the work which Thou gavest Me to do …
+“I have glorified You upon the earth: I have finished the work that You gave Me to do …

-I have manifested Thy name (character) unto the men which Thou gavest Me out of the world.”
+I have manifested Your name [character] to the men whom You have given Me out of the world.”

 (John 17:4, 6)

 Jesus glorified His Father by manifesting (revealing) His name (character).
 This was the work He finished before His death.
-He proclaimed the everlasting gospel (good news) that God is always, “merciful and gracious, longsuffering, and abundant in goodness and truth” (Exodus 34:6).
-And this is the work we are to finish before the end shall come.
-We are to proclaim this everlasting gospel.
+He proclaimed the everlasting gospel (good news) that God is always, “merciful and gracious, longsuffering, and abundant in goodness and truth” (Exodus 34:6), and that He is always "kind to the unthankful and to the evil" (Luke 6:35).
+This is the work (the ministry of reconciliation) we are to finish before the end shall come (2 Corinthians 5:18).
+We are to proclaim this everlasting gospel (Matthew 24:14).

-Paul says this revelation of God’s character was given through Christ “to the intent that now the manifold wisdom (character traits) of God might be made known by the church to the principalities and powers in the heavenly places” (Ephesians 3:10).
-The goal of the everlasting gospel is that God’s people vindicate His true character in word and action through the indwelling Spirit (presence) of Christ in them.
+Paul says this revelation of God’s character was given through Christ “to the intent that now the manifold wisdom [character traits] of God might be made known by the church to the principalities and powers in the heavenly places” (Ephesians 3:10).
+The goal of the everlasting gospel is that God’s people vindicate His true character in word and action through the indwelling Spirit (presence) of Christ in them (Romans 8:3-10; Galatians 4:6).
 Jesus said:

-"I am the light of the world: he that followeth Me shall not walk in darkness,
+"I am the light of the world: he who follows Me shall not walk in darkness,

 but shall have the light of life."